Runroom/archetype-symfony/doc/Deployment.md

 make deploy-setup
 ```

-This command will install Docker on the server and deploy application.
-In case you are deploying multiple applications, remember that you only need to do the setup once,
+This command will install Docker on the server and deploy the application.
+In case you are deploying multiple applications,
-but you will need to push the environment variables and deploy each application separately.
+remember that you only need to do the setup once, but you will need to push the environment variables and deploy each application separately.

 ## Deploying